Sarah Lahbati: Career

 Lahbati made her screen debut as Bong Revilla's daughter in Hokus Pokus.
 After joining and winning the fifth season of hit reality show StarStruck, Lahbati topbilled GMA Network's drama series, Kokak (2011) and Makapiling Kang Muli (2012) along with her real-life partner Richard Gutierrez.
 She also starred in different GMA shows such as Love Bug Presents: Exchange of Hearts (2011), Little Star, Koreana and Time of My Life.
 She also performed in GMA Network's variety show Party Pilipinas and Sunday All Stars as a regular artist.

-In 2015, Lahbati transferred to the rival network, ABS-CBN, after her contract under GMA Artist Center finished.
+In 2015, Lahbati transferred to the rival network, ABS-CBN, after her contract under GMA Artist Center expired.
 She officially joined Viva Artists Agency in June 2015.
 Tagged as Dance Goddess, Lahbati is a regular performer on ABS-CBN's Sunday variety show, ASAP.

 Lahbati was cast in the ABS-CBN soap opera, Written in Our Stars, starring Toni Gonzaga, Piolo Pascual, Jolina Magdangal and Sam Milby which started early 2017.
 In 2017, she was also cast as Valentina, the Goddess of Snakes, in the movie Darna released by Star Cinema and Reality Entertainment.

 Lahbati appears in E!
 Philippines reality show It Takes Gutz To Be a Gutierrez.

+She is currently working as supporting actress in ABS-CBN playing extra and minor projects.

 Personal life

 On March 14, 2020, Lahbati married actor Richard Gutierrez in Taguig.
 They have two sons together, Zion (born April 29, 2013) and Kai (born March 21, 2018).
+Lahbati confirmed on March 1, 2024, that she and Gutierrez were separated but stated that they are coparenting their sons, Zion and Kai.
+In January 2025, Gutierrez said that they were seeking an annulment.

 Lawsuit

 In late 2012, Lahbati used her Twitter account to express her dissatisfaction with her network, GMA and expressed her desire to be released from her contract.
 On January 10, 2013, GMA Network and GMA Films president, Annette Gozon-Abrogar, counter-sued Lahbati, and on the following day, January 11, 2013, the network filed a formal complaint against Sarah Lahbati for breach of contract.
 She was facing multiple charges.
 In a related article published in PEP last 9 January 2013, Felipe Gozon, the head of GMA Network, released a statement indicating he did not guarantee protection that Sarah Lahbati said she was due.
 A few days later, Lahbati left the Philippines for Switzerland "to study".
 In August 2013, Lahbati returned to the Philippines to face the charges against her.
-It was later revealed that Lahbati left for Switzerland to give birth to her son with Richard Gutierrez that May 2013 at the age of 19.
+It was later revealed that Lahbati left for Switzerland to give birth to her son with Richard Gutierrez in May 2013 at the age of 19.